-The most asked question around course creation is, “What technology should I use?”
+The most asked question around course creation is, “What course technology should I use?”
 And it’s a very valid question considering the digital nature of an e-course.

 I have created numerous e-courses in all sorts of course platforms over the last 20 years, so believe me when I say: